Lease Accounting Agent

 - CPI index data subscription for inflation-linked lease remeasurement under IFRS 16.42: national statistics offices (BLS for US CPI-U, Eurostat for HICP, ONS for UK CPI), commercial CPI data providers for currency-specific indices, automated index data ingestion with effective-date timing for IFRS 16 remeasurement (note: ASC 842 does NOT remeasure mid-term)

-- Big-4 audit firm engagement with PCAOB AS 2201 + AS 2401 + AS 2110 + AS 3101 evidence requirements (Deloitte Lease Audit Solution, PwC Halo for Leases, EY Helix Lease, KPMG Clara Lease) plus statutory auditor with ISA UK 240 + 540 evidence requirements; integrated with lease close cycle for automated evidence loading
+- Big-4 audit firm engagement meeting PCAOB AS 2201, AS 2401, AS 2110 and AS 3101 evidence requirements (Deloitte Lease Audit Solution, PwC Halo for Leases, EY Helix Lease, KPMG Clara Lease), plus a statutory auditor with ISA UK 240 and 540 evidence requirements, integrated with the lease close cycle for automated evidence loading

 - WORM-compliant archive for jurisdictional retention rules: US IRS 7 years per PCAOB AS 1215, SEC 17a-4 6 years for issuer audits, UK HMRC 6 years per Finance Act, EU 6-10 years per Member State - Amazon S3 Object Lock, Azure Blob Immutable Storage, Google Cloud Storage Bucket Lock